+- k.
+Optional: On the Additional Info page, configure:

+- Phone Number

+- Contact Details

+- Email

-- g.
-In the Expiration section, select the expiration date and make sure that it is set to a valid future date. - h.
-Click OK. - Publish the SmartConsole session. - 2.
-Optional: Import the certificate file into the Windows Certificate Store - Note This procedure applies if you create a certificate authentication in the administrator object, and you log in to SmartConsole with the CAPI Certificate option. - a.
+- I. Click OK.

+- m.
+Publish the SmartConsole session.

+- 2. Optional: Import the certificate file into the Windows Certificate Store

+- Note This procedure applies if you create a certificate authentication in the administrator object, and you log in to SmartConsole with the CAPI Certificate option.

+- a.
 Right-click the .p12 file you saved when you created the required administrator, and click Install PFX.

 - b.
 In the Store Location section, select the applicable option:

 - Current User (this is the default)

 - Local Machine

 - c.
 Click Next.

 - d.
 Enter the same certificate password you used when you created the required administrator certificate.

 - e.
 Clear Enable strong private key protection.

 - f.
 Select Mark this key as exportable.

 - g.
 Click Next.

-- Select Place all certificates in the following store, click Browse > Personal > OK.
+- h.
+Select Place all certificates in the following store, click Browse > Personal > OK.

 - i.
 Click Next.

 - j.
 Click Finish.